Scientific Name

 Origin

-Primula elatior is native to nutrient-poor and calcium-rich damp woods and meadows throughout Europe, with northern borders in Denmark and southern parts of Sweden, eastwards to the Altai Mountains, and on the Kola Peninsula in Russia.
+Primula elatior is native to nutrient-poor, calcium-rich damp woods and meadows throughout Europe, with northern borders in Denmark and southern Sweden, eastwards to the Altai Mountains, and on the Kola Peninsula in Russia.
 In the British Isles, it is rarely seen outside East Anglia.

 Flower